-The Parkway’s north end is scenic hardwood forest and sweeping valley vistas.
-Just five miles in, Humpback Rocks illustrates the blend of cultural and natural features that defines the rest of the Parkway.
-Hike to high rock outcroppings or explore 1890s farm buildings relocated during Parkway construction.
+The parkway’s north end offers scenic hardwood forest and sweeping valley vistas.
+Just five miles in, Humpback Rocks illustrates the blend of cultural and natural features that defines the rest of the parkway.
+Hike to high rock outcroppings or explore 1890s farm buildings relocated during parkway construction.
 Start your trip at the visitor center and learn about the many aspects of mountain life that defy stereotypes.

 At a Glance:

 Visitor Center: Talk to a ranger for information and tour the museum’s exhibits about mountain life.
 Open seasonally; check the opening schedule for specific dates.